My Neighbor, the Wheelie King

 Bloody Sunday

-One day I spied the family Olds station wagon towing a beaten, dead Volkswagen Beetle on a flatbed.
-This was around 1968 or ’69, at the height of the dune buggy craze that repurposed expired Bugs into groovy fiberglass-bodied kits that evoked the carefree California surf lifestyle popularized on television shows like “Here Come the Monkees”.
+One day I spied the family Olds wagon towing a beaten, dead Volkswagen Beetle on a flatbed.
+This was around 1968 or ’69, at the height of the dune buggy craze that repurposed expired Bugs into groovy fiberglass-bodied kits that evoked the carefree California surf lifestyle popularized on television shows like “Here Come the Monkees.”
 The Veedub was shorn of its dilapidated body and renewed as a bright, shiny yellow bug-eyed dune jumper.
 Its exposed rear-mounted engine was modified with chromed bling and fancy, burbling tailpipes to complete the rebel beachcomber vibe.
 Us neighborhood kids were treated to joy rides, giddily bouncing around the backwood trails.
 The Domokoses were enshrined as the coolest family in the community.

-The yellow dune buggy was retired following the incident.
+I never knew who was at the wheel at the time of the accident, but the yellow dune buggy was retired following the incident.
 Remarkably, the Gessingers never pressed charges or held the Domokos family responsible.
 That evening, a bright full moon hovered ominously over the eastern sky, illuminating the swampy, eerie edge of the circle where no houses had been built.
 Spooked, I looped the moonlit circle endlessly on my bike, trying to process what had happened, stunned by the brutality, saddened for Mike’s family.
 At my tender age I had had some experience with death, though it involved elderly folks, inevitable and peaceful.
 Now, a kid about my age whom I had admired had perished suddenly, improbably, violently, in the most awful chance encounter.
 It seemed an unbearable tragedy, more so given Mike’s many gifts.
 A boundlessly bright future snuffed out moments after experiencing joyful abandon.

 World Renown